When to Visit

 When you hit unexpected density, switch formats rather than searching for "another famous thing."

-Queues are often hardest at lunch and dinner peaks.
-If you want calm, aim for:
+Queues are hardest at lunch and dinner peaks.
+For calm:

 When you hit unexpected density, switch formats rather than searching for "another famous thing."

-Queues are often hardest at lunch and dinner peaks.
-If you want calm, aim for:
+Queues are hardest at lunch and dinner peaks.
+For calm:

 When you hit unexpected density, switch formats rather than searching for "another famous thing."

-Queues are often hardest at lunch and dinner peaks.
-If you want calm, aim for:
+Queues are hardest at lunch and dinner peaks.
+For calm:

 When you hit unexpected density, switch formats rather than searching for "another famous thing."